tm-miha/Upcyling-stool-Precious-hocker-IF-Demo/README.md

 ## Precious Hocker - Hardware Description

-The "Precious Hocker" stool and side table combination is used as a sitting stool or as a piece of furniture for storage in the living room (laptop, tablet, magazines, drinks, snacks, plants, etc.).
-In addition, the product serves as an example / showcase of what nowadays can be built locally from recycled materials, thus creating more attention and awareness for sustainable and local production.
+The "Precious Hocker" is an upcycling product used as a sitting stool or as a piece of furniture for storage in the living room (laptop, tablet, magazines, drinks, snacks, plants, etc.).
+The wood comes from discarded spruce planks from scaffolding construction, the plastic frame is cast from plastic waste (shredded plastic lids).

 ![pic](res/assets/media/img/regenholz_precious-hocker_components.jpg){width=500px} ![](res/assets/media/img/regenholz_precious-hocker_rotation_800x800.gif){width=500px}